 The Sugarbeet, Garden Beet, Spinach Beet, Swiss Chard and Fodder Beet (Mangel-wurzel) are all descendants of the wild beet, Beta vulgaris also known as Sea Beet.

-Fodder beet is classified in the Fodder Beet Group also known as Crassa Group.
+Fodder beet is grown primarily for livestock feed.
+It is classified in the Fodder Beet Group also known as Crassa Group.
 It’s also known as mangold wurzel, mangold, mangel beet, field beet.

 The large, white, yellow or orange-yellow swollen roots were developed in the 18th century as a fodder crop for feeding livestock.
 They are highly variable in size and shape.